 Beaver Scouting is for 6 to 8 year olds and provides just over an hour of fun and games each week.

-Mandy is the Beaver Scout Leader.
-She is assisted by other volunteers.
+Ryan is the Beaver Scout Leader, assisted by Mandy and other volunteers.

 Frequently Asked Questions